Rollover Pass: Hurricane Ike

 On September 30, 2019, chain link fencing was erected by a contractor at the direction of the Texas General Land Office and Galveston County on the properties surrounding Rollover Pass.
 This prohibited access to the land area by the public.

 Lawsuits and Legislation

 In May 2009 the 81st Texas legislature in regular session passed Senate Bill 2043.
 A companion bill was House Bill 3986.
 This authorized the commissioner of the Texas General Land Office to close or modify certain man-made passes if funds were appropriated by the legislature.
-The bill and its supporting information may be seen at the Texas Legislature Online site, search 81(R) SB2043.